svjack/leapfusion-hunyuan-image2video/README.md

 ## License

+Much of the code is based on [musubi-tuner](https://github.com/kohya-ss/musubi-tuner).
 Code under the `hunyuan_model` directory is modified from [HunyuanVideo](https://github.com/Tencent/HunyuanVideo) and follows their license.
 Other code is under the Apache License 2.0.
 Some code is copied and modified from musubi-tuner, k-diffusion and Diffusers.